 CLINICAL CASE PRESENTATION

 The patient is an 82-year-old man with a longstanding history of a heart murmur.
 He was initially seen in consultation at the request of his primary care physician 11 years ago for an evaluation of a heart murmur.
 At that time, he was completely asymptomatic and categorically denied any angina, dyspnea, heart failure symptoms, or syncope.
 An echocardiogram was obtained which demonstrated severe aortic stenosis.
 In view of his lack of symptoms, the patient was managed expectantly.
 Over the ensuing 11 years, he was seen frequently for follow-up and underwent periodic echocardiography (Figures 3-1-1, 3-1-2, 3-1-3, 3-1-4, 3-1-5).
 He continued to deny any symptoms and was quite physically active, frequently working out at his local fitness center with no limitations.
 His echocardiogram (Table 3-1-1) demonstrated progressive worsening of his aortic stenosis with significant increases in the calculated aortic valve gradients.
 His physical examination was consistent with severe aortic stenosis.
-He demonstrated delayed carotid upstrokes with diminished volume, a harsh, late peaking systolic ejection murmur that radiated to the carotids and across the precordium, and an absent aortic component of the second heart sound.
-His lungs were ...
+He demonstrated delayed carotid upstrokes with diminished volume, a harsh, late peaking systolic ejection murmur that radiated to the carotids and across the precordium, and an absent aortic component of the second heart sound. ...